 Price: MSRP $1,499

-The SRAM Apex 111 groupset is good for riding off-road, but the Salsa Journeyman Apex 1 can also be used on paved roads because it has a 40T crankset.TRP Spyre-C flat mount disc brakes with 160mm rotors are included, which are an upgrade from the brakes included in the lesser Sora model.
-They give you even more stopping power and make it easier to slow down in a smooth way.
+The SRAM Apex 111 groupset is good for riding off-road, but the Salsa Journeyman Apex 1 can also be used on paved roads because it has a 40T crankset.TRP Spyre-C flat-mount disc brakes with 160mm rotors are included.
+This is an upgrade from the brakes included in the lesser Sora model.

 The aluminum frame of this gravel bike is matched with a carbon fork of the highest quality, which is zigzagged with an abundance of mounts.
-You can add front and back racks, fenders, lights, cages for water bottles and other cages.
-The Salsa Journeyman Apex 1 is a great choice if you plan on logging significant miles, visiting multiple countries in a short period of time, or competing in gravel events and races.
+You can add front and back racks, fenders, lights, cages for water bottles, and other cages.
+I think that the Salsa Journeyman Apex 1 is a great choice if you plan on logging long miles, visiting multiple countries in a short period, or competing in gravel events and races.

 Highlights